DZai/NeteaseMusicSpider/README.md

 Features:

-1. Fetch songs which have more than 100,000 comments, and save to hot_songs.txt
+1. Fetch songs which have more than 100,000/80,000/60,000/40,000/20,000 comments, and save to files

-2. can resume last fetch if id did not finish successfully
+2. can resume last fetch if it did not finish successfully

 TBD:

 1. add function to spide only some specified categories

-2. add function to spide more songs, say, songs with more than 10,000+ comments
+#2. add function to spide more songs, say, songs with more than 10,000+ comments

 3. add function to download the songs' mp3 files automatically

-4. TBD..
+4. More